manish-pritmani/manish-pritmani/README.md

-### Hello there!
-Checkout my Repo's below👋
+### Hi👋, Checkout my Repo's below
+- 👨‍🎓 I am [Manish Pritmani](https://www.linkedin.com/in/manish-pritmani/), a passionate self-taught Software Engineer from India.
+My passion for software lies with dreaming up ideas that truely solves some problem, and making them come true with Elegant interfaces.
+I take great care in the experience, architecture, and code quality of the things I build.
-- 👨‍🎓 I am Manish Pritmani <!--[Manish Pritmani](https://github.com/manish-pritmani/)-->, Currently I am a third year student from Gyan Ganga Institute of Technology, Jabalpur in Computer Science and Engineering.I am willing to work on Free-lance projects and love to contribute to Open Source project 💡
+- I am a Final year student from Gyan Ganga Institute of Technology, Jabalpur in Computer Science and Engineering and currently in search of Software Engineer full-time positions.

 - If you like the Repository give it a ⭐ and also follow me on Github 😀
+- I am willing to work on Free-lance projects and love to contribute to Open Source project 💡

 ## Tech Stack